 *Is your page EAT-able?

-Does your page exude Expertise on the topic relevant to the keyword?
+Does your page showcase Expertise on the topic relevant to the keyword?
 Is the content Authoritative on the subject?
 Does it instil Trustworthiness?
 You could say these are immesureable factors.
 Google has millions of algorithms to check through these factors before it ranks your web page.
+So, focus on EAT.